 On October 28, 1994, Glacier and Glacier Bank, following approval of the Board of Directors, entered into an employment agreement (the "Agreement") with Mr. MacMillan.
 The Agreement, which replaces Mr. MacMillan's prior employment agreement with Glacier, terminates annually on March 15th (the anniversary date) and is renewable on an annual basis on the anniversary date, and each anniversary date thereafter, upon recommendation of the Board of Directors, unless certain advance notice is given, or upon a change in control (as defined), in which case the Agreement is automatically extended for an additional 3 years.
 Under the Agreement, Mr. MacMillan is entitled to receive a minimum annual base salary (currently \$200,000), which may be adjusted, as appropriate, by the Compensation Committee.
 The Agreement provides that, subsequent to a change in control, if Mr. MacMillan is discharged otherwise than for cause (as defined) or resigns for good reason, e.g., a significant diminution of responsibility or adverse change in working conditions, then he is entitled to his full compensation for three years.
+On April 7, 1988, however, Glacier announced that Mr. MacMillan will retire from his positions as President and Chief Executive Officer of Glacier effective June 30, 1998, but will remain Chairman of Glacier and a director of each of its subsidiaries.

 Glacier and Glacier Bank entered into agreements with each of Messrs.
 Blodnick, Strosahl and Van Helden.
 These agreements are for an initial one year term, which is extended each year for an additional year upon the review and approval of the Boards of Directors of Glacier and Glacier Bank, and provides for severance benefits payable to Messrs.
 Blodnick, Strosahl and Van Helden if either parties are improperly terminated or voluntarily terminates his or her employment for good reason following a change in control of Glacier.
 Messrs.
 Blodnick, Strosahl and Van Helden are entitled to receive annual salaries, (currently \$167,000, \$84,700, and \$89,476, respectively), which may be adjusted, as appropriate, by the Compensation Committee.
 In the event of termination after a change in control, as defined in the agreement, Mr. Blodnick would be entitled to receive three times his annual compensation, payable over 36 months, and each of Messrs.
 Strosahl and Van Helden would be entitled to receive two times his annual compensation payable over 24 months.
+On April 7, 1998, however, Glacier announced that Mr. Blodnick has been appointed to succeed Mr. MacMillan as President and Chief Executive Officer, effective June 30, 1998.

 On August 9, 1996, First Security entered into a three-year employment agreement with Mr. Bouchee that provides for severance benefits payable to Mr. Bouchee if he should be improperly terminated or voluntarily terminates his employment for good reason following a change in control.
 Mr. Bouchee is entitled to receive an annual salary, (currently \$128,256), which may be adjusted, as appropriate, by the Compensation Committee.
-In the event of termination after a change in control, as defined in the agreement, Mr. Bouchee would be entitled to receive an amount equal to one year's annual compensation, payable in one lump sum, and certain other benefits for a year following termination.
+In the event of termination after a change in control, as defined in the agreement, Mr. Bouchee would be entitled to receive an amount equal to one year's annual compensation, payable in one lump sum, as well as insurance benefits and pension and 401(k) contributions for a year following termination.